singularity-energy/open-grid-emissions-docs/docs/Methodology/Method_overview.md

     2. Remove data for non grid-connected plants, plants in Puerto Rico, and certain units that only report steam load and do not report to EIA
     3. Assign a monthly "report_date" to each hourly observation based on the date of the local timestamp (this allows us to match the data to EIA-923 monthly report dates)
     4. Remove data for any unit-months where there is incomplete hourly data.
-    5. Assign a fuel type to each unit based on the power sector data crosswalk
+    5. Assign a fuel type to each unit based on the subplant primary fuel
     6. Fill in missing hourly emissions data using the assigned fuel type and reported hourly fuel consumption data
     7. Remove all observations for each unit-month when no operation is reported for that unit in that month (allows us to fill this data using EIA-923 data if available).
     8. Calculate biomass-adjusted emissions